What to Expect

 Serving part-time as a Navy Reserve Sailor, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Aerographer’s Mates in the Navy Reserve typically work at a location close to their homes

 For annual training, Aerographer’s Mates may serve anywhere in the world, whether on a ship at sea or at bases and installations on shore.

 Take a moment to learn more about the general roles and responsibilities of Navy Reserve Sailors.

 Most of what you do in the Navy Reserve is considered training.
 The basic Navy Reserve commitment involves training a minimum of one weekend a month (referred to as drilling) and two weeks a year (referred to as Annual Training) – or the equivalent of that.

 Aerographer’s Mates in the Navy Reserve serve in an Enlisted role.
 Before receiving the ongoing professional training that comes with the job, initial training requirements must be met.

-For current or former military Enlisted servicemembers: Prior experience satisfies the initial Recruit Training requirement – so you will not need to go through Boot Camp again.
+For current or former military Enlisted servicemembers, prior experience satisfies the initial Recruit Training requirement, so you will not need to go through Boot Camp again.

-For those without prior military experience: You will need to meet the initial Recruit Training requirement by attending Boot Camp for 7-9 weeks in Great Lakes, Ill.
+For those without prior military experience, you will need to meet the initial Recruit Training requirement by attending Boot Camp in Great Lakes, IL.
 This training course will prepare you for service in the Navy Reserve and count as your first Annual Training.